 Because one SAP Business Role can cover tasks in multiple business processes, and to make the related entities easier to manager, a single business role is usually distributed into several business catalogs.

 You can see these business catalogs in the tools provided as part of your SAP S/4HANA AnyPremise solution, such as SAP Fiori launchpad content manager and SAP Fiori launchpad designer.
-Business catalogs typically have the prefix SAP_BC_.
+SAP-delivered business catalogs typically have the prefix SAP_BC_.
 Each business catalog represents a sub-section of the role, e.g. all the related tasks of a specific business process.

 The Business Role and Business Catalog design gives you a number of possibilities in how you can apply SAP Business Roles to your specific needs.
 For example, you can:

 - combine selected SAP business catalogs to create a custom business role

 - copy a specific SAP business catalog and refine that, then combine selected custom business catalogs and SAP business catalogs to a new custom business role

 Once the app assignment to the custom business role is finalized, you can adjust the home page(s) to help the business users focus on the entry points to their most important daily tasks.